veracity/veracity-documentation/sections/datafabric/iot/event-ingest-api.md

 Events and alerts are ingested into Veracity using API.
 - The api is accessible from [api-portal](https://api-portal.veracity.com/).
-- Select api: *Data Fabric IoT Event Ingest API*
+- Select api: *Data Fabric IoT Event Ingest API v2*

-Events are defined by templates and Veracity allows ingest of any event template.
-If the template used is not defined in Veracity, the ingested event will only be validated according to message size and
+Events are defined by event-types (templates) and Veracity allows ingest of any eventtype.
+If the eventtype used is not defined in Veracity, the ingested event will only be validated according to basic JSON validation.

-A specialized event is the the equipment event that allows for topology inserts and updates as well as health messages.
+A specialized event is the the equipment event that allows for topology inserts and updates as well as health status.

 ## Authentication
 Authorization: Use bearer-token